baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 > In the years preceding the Great Depression, Baltimore’s blacks were employed at rates close to whites.
 Although their jobs were mostly poorly paid and dead-end, they were at least plentiful and provided black Baltimore with some economic stability in the 1910s and 1920s.
 The Great Depression wiped all that out.

-In 1906, “THEIR HOPE IS IN WORK”
+In 1906, "THEIR HOPE IS IN WORK"

 > Harry S. Cummings, the colored lawyer, delivered -an address Tuesday night tho Allen Literary and Christian League in Allen African Methodist pal Church, Lexington and Carlton streets.
 He said, in part:' "I am deeply concerned,' as this subject of work affects -the people of… [@_their_1906]